sara-nl/spicercourse/demo-spider-roles.md

 bcftools        (variant calling tool)
 ```

 For the last two tools you can see that a library is missing!
-This will very often be the case that not every installation will be completely successful on every system.
+This will very often be the case that not every default installation will run on every system - some dependencies might be missing and would require troubleshooting.
 If the Software manager resolves these issues, users can freely use the software and avoid hassles of resolving software dependencies.
-The Softare manager has already resolved this for you and instead of troubleshooting you can already start using this installation by performing the following steps:
+In this case, the Softare manager has already resolved this for you and instead of troubleshooting you can already start using this installation by performing the following steps:

 ```sh
 nano $HOME/.bashrc